bryanbecker/dotfiles/README.md

 - `cd` into the repository and run `stow stow` to install the ignore files
 - `myrepos` is already configured to download, compile, and install many of the packages.
 It does not manage requirements, though.

+## Set up systemd files

+- If you want to use my systemd files, first run `stow systemd`, then manually enable each one you want
+- For example, you probably want sxhkd to start on boot, so run `systemctl --user enable sxhkd` to enable it on boot

 ## Individual Package and Theme Information: